oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 *Example:*

-This chapter provides an introduction and collection of useful resources, relevant to operating the solution on Oracle Infrastructure Cloud.
+This chapter provides an introduction and collection of useful resources, to relevant topics to operate the solution on Oracle Infrastructure Cloud.

 Cloud Operations Topic                       | Short Summary      | References :---                                         |:------             |:---